okbob/plpgsql_check/README.md

 function.

 In reality temp tables are stored in own (per user) schema with higher priority than persistent tables.
-So you can do (with following trick safetly):
+So you can do (with following trick safely):

     CREATE OR REPLACE FUNCTION public.disable_dml()
     RETURNS trigger